lucprincen/lucidian-tides/2. Locations/Darktow Isle/The Serpent's Tide.md

 The very first ship to come out of [[Darktow]]'s own shipyard.
 A brigantine.
+Features two rows of four large cannons on

 NPC crew:
 - [[Captain Cassian Sariel de Rochefort]]